 Biscayne Bay has eleven identified sedimentary environments, including rocky bottoms, dredged rocky bottoms, sandy bottoms, quartz sands, barrier island sands, skeletal carbonate sands, muddy bottoms, barren mud bottoms, carbonate mud, spoil margins, and mangrove soils.
 The Biscayne Bay Surface Water Improvement Management Plan reported that carbonate and sandy mud bottoms are found throughout the middle and eastern portions of the northern and central bay (Alleman et al., 1995).
 Card Sound has distinctive sediment gradients from north to south.
 Northern Card Sound is influenced by the northern section of the bay and contains quartzous sands, while the southernmost section of Little Card Sound contains calcarenite sands, which are also known as dune limestone formations (Early and Goodell, 1968).
 Storm sedimentation plays a major role in reworking and redistributing the sediments within Card Sound.
-Sediment cores taken in the central and southern sections of the bay provide clues to the Bay's geologic past.
-Paleosalinity is the study of the amount of salt in the bay in the past as measured in the sediment cores that can be used as bioindicators of coastal pollution and can also indicate past salinity conditions (Carnahan, 2005).
+Sediment cores taken in the central and southern sections of the bay in the past as measured in the sediment cores.
+Foraminifera are a class of microscopic, shelled protists (single-celled organisms) found in sediment cores that can be used as bioindicators of coastal pollution and can also indicate past salinity conditions (Carnahan, 2005).
 Bioindicators are species that are used to represent the presence of pollutants or indicate the overall health of the area.